 It is set to open next year, housing clinics for doctors, a surgery center, radiology center, diagnostic laboratory, digital imaging center, pharmacy, recovery suites, and ambulance transfer services.

 Century Properties is the company behind Medical Plaza Makati, Medical Plaza Ortigas, and Asian Hospital’s medical arts facility.

-“The P 2.1-billion project is positioned to attract local residents and most especially medical travelers, who are looking for quality treatment in a world-class facility that can offer huge cost savings, as compared to costs of medical treatment in their own countries,” said Jose E. B. Antonio, Century Properties chairman, in the same statement describing Centuria Medical Makati.
+“The P 2.1-billion project is positioned to attract local residents and most especially medical travelers, who are looking for quality treatment in a world-class facility that can offer huge cost savings, as compared to costs of medical treatment in their own countries,” said Jose E. B. Antonio, Century Properties Executive Chairman of the Board in the same statement describing Centuria Medical Makati.

 “With the added push from the Tourism and Health departments of our government, Century Properties is very optimistic about the prospects of medical tourism in the Philippines.
 We know for a fact that similar outpatient medical facilities abroad are doing extremely well, and we will bring the best practice to Centuria,” he added.